-My name is Kathryn Hemmann, and I teach classes about Japanese literature, cinema, and popular culture at the University of Notre Dame.
+My name is Kathryn Hemmann, and I teach classes on Japanese literature, cinema, and popular culture at George Mason University.
 I’m currently in West Philadelphia, where I spend my days chilling out max and relaxing all cool, by which I mean editing and submitting essays and short fiction for publication.
-I am always open to reading suggestions, so please feel free to send them my way.
+I am always open to reading suggestions, so feel free to send them my way.

 All Japanese names are presented in Japanese order, with the family name first, unless the person in question is writing in a Western language or prefers Western order.

 Many Japanese writers use pen names or nonstandard romanization schemata for their names, and I respect their preferences by using the names under which they publish.

 All of these reviews are licensed under Creative Commons, which essentially means that you are free to reproduce them as long as you attribute me.
 I make no money from this website, but review copies are always welcome.
 All of the original texts belong to their authors and translators, and all of the cover images belong to their publishers.